lukasz-kaniowski/khaos-metalsmith/readme.md

 ------

     $ khaos create metalsmith <project>

 Development
 -----------

 Locally it is possible to test if everything works using command below

     $ khaos create -d <paht/to/directory/that/contains/this/repo> khaos-metalsmith <project>

+ie from this directory:

+    $ khaos create -d .. khaos-metalsmith build

 ## License (MIT)